The first solar panels are installed

 A good friend came over with his family today to help me with solar panel installation.
 It was a nice day for it.
 I even had to take off my jacket for a while.
 We worked and accomplished a lot while our children played here and there (they get along great) and the mommas talked and enjoyed themselves inside.

 Once the frames were installed, we started installing the solar panels.
 We got the five 50 watt panels on but not the 100 watt panels (ten of them).
 We had to drill holes that matched the frames on the panels.
 I already had holes drilled, but they didn’t match.
-Their placement was based upon the measurements from the website where I ordered the panels The five with one odd paneland an assumption that since they are supposed to be half the size of the 100 watt panels the mounting holes would correspond to the larger panels.
+Their placement was based upon the measurements from the website where I ordered the panels and an assumption that since they are supposed to be half the size of the 100 watt panels the mounting holes would correspond to the larger panels.
 Not so.

 That didn’t take long, though, but by the time we had the fifth panel attached, it was time to put tools away and wrap things up.
 You’ll notice from the photos that one of these five panels is different than the others.
 I’m not happy about this, but I think it will work fine.
 They were all five supposed to be the same, but for some reason a different 50 watt panel was substituted for one of them.
 The specs on it are close enough to the other panels that there shouldn’t be any problem.